'Biblical judgements against homosexuality are not relevant to today's debate.' - Robin Scroggs, The New Testament and Homosexuality

 A 'rejecting-punitive' stance rejects homosexual behaviour and orientation as incompatible with Christianity and, often buttressed by cultural stereotypes, is hostile towards people who are homosexual.

 A 'rejecting-compassionate' approach regards homosexual behaviour as contrary to God's creative intent and never permissible for Christians.
 However, actions and orientation are distinguished and the church is to welcome into the community of forgiven sinners all who will follow Christ - irrespective of sexual orientation.

 'Full acceptance' stresses the 'unitive purpose' of sexuality as central in God's sight and regards the 'procreative purpose' as, by comparison, incidental.
-Same-sex relationships can fully express the central purpose for sexuality, so homophile attraction may be affirmed.
+Same-sex relationships can fully express the central purpose for sexuality so same-sex attraction may be affirmed.
 All sexual acts should be evaluated by their relational qualities: what matters is whether or not a particular relationship or action will enhance human fulfilment, faithfulness between persons, genuine intimacy and mutuality.
 The gender of the persons concerned is immaterial.

 Homosexual Behaviour: Some Key Biblical Texts

 There are, in fact, relatively few texts that address directly the issue of homosexual behaviour.
 The main passages are: